OSGeo/OSGeoLive-doc/doc/quickstart/pgrouting_quickstart.rst

 	);

 Note: the SQL statement must always have field names `id, source, target, and cost`.
-Since we are using fields `source_osm` and `target_osm`, we need to alias them so resulting pgr_dijkstra query columns are named source and target
+Since we are using fields `source_osm` and `target_osm`, we need to alias them so resulting pgr_dijkstra query columns are named source and target.

 Output is: